 This guide breaks down the different kinds of sparkling wine (and how to decode the label) so you can choose the one that best suits your tastes and your budget.
 Spoiler alert: you don’t need to spend a ton of money to get a bottle you’ll enjoy sipping.

-As you say goodbye to 2020, celebrate in style with one of the top 9 sparkling wines.
+As you say goodbye to 2020, celebrate in style with one of the most popular sparkling wines.

 Style Is Everything